WINTER CAMERA EQUIPMENT

 - Yaktrax for your boots for extra grip while walking around the geyser basins.

 - Thin, tight weave, glove liners.
 I try to purchase most outer clothing that is made with wind resistant materials.
-I use these.
+There are nice possibilities in biking gear.
+This link may work to give you ideas.

 - Warm hat, wind and water resistant perhaps with ear flaps (Dog optional)